 This is why L&D professionals have to find the subject matter experts within their organisations, so they can take their expertise and package it up for other learners.

 Enter the subject matter expert!

-A subject matter expert, or SME, is the master of their own specific area of expertise.
+A subject matter expert is the master of their own specific area of expertise.
 If you need to know about that topic, this expert is the person you need to speak with.

 An organisation will be made up of any number of these experts, who each reign over their subject of choice.
 Between them, they’ll have a wealth of knowledge and it’s up to you to tap into it.